MicrosoftDocs/architecture-center/docs/solution-ideas/articles/gaming-using-cosmos-db-content.md

 - [Azure Databricks](https://azure.microsoft.com/services/databricks) is an Apache Spark-based analytics platform optimized for the Microsoft Azure cloud services platform.

-- [Azure Functions](https://azure.microsoft.com/services/functions) is a serverless compute options that allow applications to run on-demand without having to manage infrastructure.
+- [Azure Functions](https://azure.microsoft.com/services/functions) is a serverless compute option that allow applications to run on-demand without having to manage infrastructure.

 - [Azure Notification Hubs](https://azure.microsoft.com/services/notification-hubs/#overview) is a massively scalable push notification engine for quickly sending notifications to variety of mobile devices and platforms.